drips-network/gardener/README.md

 > *"If you really want to be a good gardener, you need to understand what is going on in your soil." — Jeff Lowenfels*

-> *"Feed the soil, not the plant." — Jeff Lowenfels*
+> *"Feed the soil, not your plants!" — Charles Dowding*

 ⚠️ **Status**: actively developed.
 Interfaces may evolve.